Pope Paul VI: Health

-Kidnapping and death of Aldo Moro
+Kidnapping and killing of Aldo Moro

 On 16 March 1978, former Italian prime minister Aldo Moro—a friend of Paul VI's from his FUCI student days—was kidnapped by a far-left Italian terrorist group known as the Red Brigades.
-The kidnapping kept the world and the pope in suspense for 55 days.
-On 20 April, Moro directly appealed to the pope to intervene as Pope Pius XII had intervened in the case of Professor Giuliano Vassalli in the same situation.
+The kidnapping kept the country and the Pope in suspense for 55 days.
+On 20 April, Moro directly appealed to the Pope to intervene as Pope Pius XII had intervened in the case of Professor Giuliano Vassalli in the same situation.
 The eighty-year-old Paul VI wrote a letter to the Red Brigades:

-Some in the Italian government accused the pope of treating the Red Brigades too kindly.
+Some in the Italian government accused the Pope of treating the Red Brigades too kindly.
 Paul VI continued looking for ways to pay ransom for Moro, but his efforts were fruitless.
 On 9 May, the bullet-riddled body of Aldo Moro was found in a car in Rome.
 Pope Paul VI later celebrated his State Funeral Mass.

 Final days

-Pope Paul VI left the Vatican to go to the papal summer residence, Castel Gandolfo, on 14 July 1978, visiting on the way the tomb of Cardinal Giuseppe Pizzardo, who had introduced him to the Vatican half a century earlier.
+Pope Paul VI left the Vatican to go to the papal summer residence, the Palace of Castel Gandolfo, on 14 July 1978, visiting on the way the tomb of Cardinal Giuseppe Pizzardo, who had introduced him to the Vatican half a century earlier.
 Although he was sick, he agreed to see the new Italian President Sandro Pertini for over two hours.
 In the evening he watched a Western on television, happy only when he saw "horses, the most beautiful animals that God had created."
 He had breathing problems and needed oxygen.
 On Sunday, at the Feast of the Transfiguration, he was tired, but wanted to say the Angelus.
 He was neither able nor permitted to do so and instead stayed in bed, his temperature rising.